jr01/FeatureSwitches/README.md

         ...
 ```
 * Feature filters and filter groups, allowing for complex rule evaluation.
+* Turn a feature on/off on feature and filter group level. (aka kill-switch)
 * Contextual feature evaluation.
   * Via evaluation context parameter: `bool isEnabled = featureService.IsEnabled("feature", evaluationContext: "mycontext");`
   * Via evaluation context accessor. `serviceCollection.AddScoped<IEvaluationContextAccessor, MyEvaluationContextAccessor>()`
   * Both parameter and accessor can be combined together.
 * Out-of-the-box feature filters
-  * `OnOff` accts as a main switch setting a feature either on or off.
   * `DateTime` to set a feature on or off on a specific date.
   * `ParallelChange` - in conjunction with an evaluation context parameter gives support for the [ParallelChange pattern](https://martinfowler.com/bliki/ParallelChange.html) aka Expand/(Migrate/)Contract pattern.
 * Configurable feature evaluation caching